top of page

 Go on a Whale Watch

 The Atlantic Ocean around Mt.
 Desert Island is home to a variety of marine life including puffins, seals, dolphins, and otters.
 From mid-April until September, the Gulf of Maine also hosts a spectacular variety of whales who feast in the Atlantic Waters.
 Fin, humpback, minke, and sei whales are known to frequent the area.
-The Bar Harbor Whale Watch Company conducts whale watch cruises throughout the summer on a fleet of high-tech catamarans.
-The company partners with the Allied Whale – College of the Atlantic to conduct research and educate passengers.
+Whale watch cruises leave from Bar Harbor throughout the summer.

 Farewell from Mt.
 Desert Island, Randy and Laura